umass-cs-230/huffman_project/docs/instructions.md

 * `build_tree`

 in the `huffman.c` file.
 The description of what you need to do is outlined in the functions themselves.
-You should run the tests to make sure that your Huffman coding implementation is working properly before you move on to the next part.
+You should write some additional tests in `test/all_tests.c` to test your work to see if you are implementing this part of the project correctly.
 In addition, you can use the `treeg` and `tableg` executables to see what the output is and compare against our solution executables.
 If you are getting the exact output as our implementation you are in great shape.

-# Part 5: Complete BitsIO
+## Part 5: Complete BitsIO

 Your third task is to implement the function:

 * `bits_io_read_bit`

 in the `bits-io.c` file.
 The description of what you need to do is outlined in the function itself.
-You should run the tests to make sure that your implementation is working properly before you move on to the next part.
+You should write some additional tests in `test/all_tests.c` to test your work to see if you are implementing this part of the project correctly.

-# Part 6: Compression and Decompression Running and Testing
+## Part 6: Compression and Decompression Running and Testing

-Once you reach this part of the assignment and the public tests are passing you are in a good position to start running the actual `huffc` and `huffd` executables.
+Once you reach this part of the assignment and the provided tests and your own tests are passing you are in a good position to start running the actual `huffc` and `huffd` executables.
 We have provided the solution binaries as `huffcs` and `huffds` that you can use to see if your implementation is working properly.
 For example, you can run our `huffcs` to generate a compressed file and then use your `huffd` to decompress.
 Likewise, use your `huffc` to generate a compressed file and then use our `huffds` to decompress it.
 You should also compare the size of the compressed files generated by our solution and yours to see if they match.
 You can do this using the following command:

 ```bash
 $ ./huffc books/holmes.txt holmes.he